-Sami focuses on investor-state and international commercial arbitration.
+Sami is a Middle East disputes specialist focusing on investor-state and international commercial arbitration.

 He has represented clients in international arbitrations under all major arbitration rules including the ICC, LCIA, ICSID, DIAC, SCC and UNCITRAL rules, with seats in London, Paris, Dubai, DIFC, Geneva, The Hague and Washington, and also sits as arbitrator.